8 Bad-Ass Historical Women Who Defied Gender Norms

 Jeannette Rankin (1880–1973): First Woman in U.S. Congress

-Jeannette Rankin was a trailblazing politician, activist and the first woman to hold federal office in the United States, which is all pretty badass.
-Elected to the US House of Representatives in 1916, a full four years before American women even won the right to vote nationally, she shattered barriers, representing Montana and advocating for women’s rights and pacifism.
+Jeannette Rankin was a trailblazing politician, activist and the first woman to hold federal office in the United States, which is all pretty bad-ass.
+Elected to the U.S. House of Representatives in 1916, a full four years before American women even won the right to vote, she shattered barriers, representing Montana and advocating for women’s rights and pacifism.

 Rankin’s courage was legendary.
-A lifelong pacifist, she was the only member of Congress to vote against US entry into both World Wars.
-Her 1917 vote against WWI was already controversial, but her 1941 vote against WWII was even more so, as it came right after the attack on Pearl Harbor
+A lifelong pacifist, she was the only member of Congress to vote against U.S. entry into both World Wars.
+Her 1917 vote was already controversial, but her 1941 vote against WWII was even more so, as it came right after the attack on Pearl Harbor

 Rankin was also a passionate advocate for women’s rights who paved the way for the passage of the 19th Amendment, granting women the right to vote in 1920.
-In fact, she was the only woman to vote on that resolution.
+She was the only woman to vote on that resolution.
 She also spent much of her life campaigning for social reform and environmental protections.

 Stephanie Stocker